 American Board of Medical Specialties

 Physicians certified by member boards of the American Board of Medical Specialties (ABMS®) are reported to the AMA by the ABMS.
-An ABMS file is provided to AMA every two weeks and includes the following information (as used in the following enumeration, the term certification shall also include certificates of special and/or added qualifications):
+An ABMS file is provided to AMA weekly and includes the following information (as used in the following enumeration, the term certification shall also include certificates of special and/or added qualifications):

 - Physician's name